 Use case: Knowing what items repeat purchases contain, you can tailor more personalized order follow-up messages with relevant product suggestions, individual promo offers, or other motivation boosters.

 Returns are inevitable for any e-commerce business, but you can work on minimizing them.
 Having a report on return rates by product will help you re-evaluate the quality of different items you’re selling and your overall unique value proposition.

 Use case: When you know what products are returned most often, you should take a closer look at them and the ways they are represented on your website.
-Since the common reasons for returns are unmet expectations, analyze if your product pages show the items realistically and from different angles, plus consider implementing videos and partnering with influencers that can show your products in real life settings.
+Since the common reasons for returns are unmet expectations, analyze if your product pages show the items realistically and from different angles, plus consider implementing videos and partnering with influencers that can show your products in real-life settings.

-When running a Shopify store, you have to deal with a number of reports on a weekly if not daily basis.
+When running a Shopify store, you have to deal with several reports on a weekly if not daily basis.
 Not to get lost in the abundance of information, choose the most important metrics to track regularly.
 For the metrics connected to your catalog and product details, use a flexible reporting tool like Mipler to extract data from Shopify and view it in the precise context you need.

 Gain full access to the platform with a 7-day free trial.